 The Kentucky Castle has always been a thing of curiosity for me.
-Growing up in Lexington, I went by “the Castle” (as it was called when I was a kid), more times than I can remember and always wondered what its story was, who built it, what it might look like inside.
+Growing up in Lexington, I have been by “the Castle” (as it was called when I was a kid), more times than I can remember.
+I always wondered what its story was, who built it, what it might look like inside.
 For her birthday this year, Brilee asked to visit the Castle for the day.

 Purchased by a group a few years ago, The Kentucky Castle is now open to the public as a hotel, farm-to-table restaurant, and an event space.
 So, we purchased tickets for Brilee & I to have lunch and tour the castle and grounds.

-After checking in with the front desk, we were directed down a corridor off the lobby to the ballroom to meet our tour guide.
+A corridor off the lobby led us into the ballroom to meet our tour guide.

 Our guide began our tour with the lobby, which features a hand painted mural covering the ceiling.